jkempf42/kube-volttron/gateway-node/README.md

 #### `vbac` microservice manifests for BACnet devices

-The `vbac` microservice with the gateway for the BACnet protocol consists of two
+The `vbac` microservice consists of two
 manifests:

 - `vbac-deploy.yml`: Creates a one pod Deployment of the `vbac` microservice